whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 In other words, Tubman, King, and Christ only seem special because they gave their deepest love, or their sacred gifts, within unhealthy cultures that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school and adulthood.

-This is the universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can give.
+This is the universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can fulfill.
 And the divine voice inside you already knows that purpose, whether you consciously know it or not.

 There is good news: if you are like me, and you learned to hold back your love or not discover your own sacred gifts or deep purpose, there are ways to access that part of yourself so that you can give yourself fully like Tubman, King, and Christ.
 It's simply a matter of releasing all distractions and temptations, and instead really listening to that inner divine voice inside you.